cloudconformity/azure-onboarding-scripts/README.md

 This new Custom role along with the built-in "Reader" role will be applied to either all the Subscriptions in the Active Directory or just the subscription that is specified.

-The script can also be used to create a new App Registration with the default name "Conformity Azure access".
+The script can also be used to create a new App Registration with the default name "Conformity Azure access".Make sure there has no existing App with the default name.

+_Note: Please make sure the Azure CLI version is 2.37.0 or higher version._

 ## Usage